The Horn News

 The Massive Ordnance Air Blast (MOAB), as it is officially called — or the “mother of all bombs,” as it’s become known — sent a mushroom cloud towering into the air when it was used against an ISIS tunnel system near the border.

-The Horn News will release the results of this urgent poll to more than 150,000 Americans.
+The Horn News values your response to this urgent poll.
 Make YOUR voice heard by selecting your answer below:

 The Associated Press contributed to this article